roundcube/roundcubemail-helpdocs/en_US/settings/identities.rst

 Settings
 --------

-This first block contains general properties of the selected sender identity:
+This first block contains general properties for the selected sender identity:

 **Display name**
-    The full name displayed in the recipient's email program when you send out a message
+    The full name displayed in the recipient's email program upon receiving your message

 **Email**
     The email address stated as sender of email messages you send with this identity.